lzbgt/saint-cai-crawler/NOTES.md

 - Output is organized under `output/<chapId>/` (JSON, Markdown, images) for each chapter.
 - Progress prints include the chapter id so you can tail the log for long books.
-- The crawler reuses the first page load to avoid re-solving the captcha for chapter 1, and will fetch subsequent reader pages as needed.
+- The crawler reuses the first page load to avoid re-solving the captcha for chapter 1, and will fetch subsequent reader pages as needed (all while keeping your `token`/`UserName` query parameters intact).
 - If any chapter cannot be fetched (e.g., paywalled without a valid cookie), the run logs `[error] Failed to process <chapId>` and continues with the rest.

 ### Paid chapters & authentication